paeb/ML-Internship/README.md

 # ML-Internship
-This is the code repository for Brandon Pae's ML internship at Arrow Electronics / SiliconExpert.
-Note: the company-specific dataset on consumer electronics has been removed because of the NDA.
+This is the code repository for my ML internship at Arrow Electronics / SiliconExpert.
+Note: I removed the SiliconExpert dataset on consumer electronics for the sake of confidentiality.